The Coming of User-Defined Types

 I don't know how many of these they're planning on adding, but the idea of reserving names in the space where ordinary data fields live seems suspect to me.
 It might seem harmless as there's no reason to have a plain data member called on-change* at the outset.
 But whenever you introduce a meta thing like this you wind up wanting to make other objects that mention it, so on-change*: true can become interesting when making something that lists the meta methods something has--for example.

-Ren-C added out-of-band META feature
+Ren-C added out-of-band ADJUNCT feature

-R3-Alpha's MODULE! data type was very much like an OBJECT!, but instead of just having one set of keys and values it had two.
-The second set of information held things like the module's title, list of exports...basically anything that it was keeping track of that it got out of the header.
+• The second set of information held things like the module's title, list of exports...basically anything that it was keeping track of that it got out of the header.
 But by putting it in a separate place, it wasn't stealing any potential key names from the module's content. (e.g. if you put it in a field called "header", you couldn't have a top-level declaration in the module body called "header")

-In Ren-C, this module-only ability was turned into something more generalized, which allowed an ANY-CONTEXT! to have an associated "meta" context.
+In Ren-C, this module-only ability was turned into something more generalized, which allowed an ANY-CONTEXT! to have an associated "adjunct" context.
 So this applied not just to MODULE!, but to OBJECT!, ERROR!, PORT!, and FRAME!.
 It seemed like a step in the right direction.

-Could the META context store type information?
+Could the ADJUNCT context store type information?

 The thing that the meta object has in common with UTYPE! is that it's a second context associated with an ANY-CONTEXT!, whose fields don't interfere.
 Should it be the place to look for methods the system might call, such as on-change*...or something for path dispatch, like on-path*?